Honus Wagner: 1903 and 1909 World Series

 Wagner and the Pirates were given a chance to prove that they were not "yellow" in 1909.
 The Pirates faced Ty Cobb's Detroit Tigers.
-The series was the only meeting of the two superior batsmen of the day, and the first time that the batting champions of each league faced one another (this later occurred thrice more, in 1931, 1954, and 2012 World Series).
+The series was the only meeting of the two superior batsmen of the day, and the first time that the batting champions of each league faced one another (this later occurred three more times, in 1931, 1954, and 2012 World Series).
 Wagner was by this time 35 years old, Cobb just 22.

 This time, Wagner could not be stifled as he outhit Cobb, .333 to .231, and stole six bases, establishing the new Series record.
 The speed demon Cobb only managed two steals, one of which Cobb himself admitted was a botched call.
 Wagner recounted: "We had him out at second.
 We put up a squawk, but Silk O'Loughlin, the umpire, overruled it.
 We kept the squawk going for a minute or so, making no headway of course, and then Cobb spoke up.
 He turned to O'Loughlin, an American League umpire, by the way, and said, 'Of course I was out.
 They had me by a foot.
 You just booted the play, so come on, let's play ball.'"

 There was also a story that was widely circulated over the years and famously recounted in Lawrence Ritter's The Glory of Their Times, that at one point Cobb was on first; he bragged to Wagner that he was going to steal second and threatened to assault him physically doing it; Wagner defiantly dared him to try it and placed an especially rough tag to Cobb's mouth; and the two exchanged choice words.
 Cobb denied it in his autobiography, and the play-by-play of the 1909 World Series confirms that the event could not have happened as stated: Cobb was never tagged out by Wagner in a caught-stealing.

 The Pirates won the series in seven games behind the pitching of rookie Babe Adams.